 (vii) use the Service to engage in any fraud or other unlawful behaviour, impersonate any person or otherwise use the Service in a manner intended to deceive, or engage in any behaviour which is defamatory; or

-(d) provide any Customer Materials in a timely manner, and promptly provide (with reasonable care and skill) such assistance, information, and cooperation as Safecall may reasonably request from time to time in order for Safecall to perform its obligations and ensure that all information and materials provided to Safecall is accurate, adequate, and complete.
+(d) provide any Customer Materials in a timely manner, and promptly provide (with reasonable care and skill) such assistance, information, and cooperation as Safecall may reasonably request from time to time in order for Safecall to perform its obligations and ensure that all information and materials provided to Safecall are accurate, adequate, and complete; and

-5.3 The Customer shall be responsible for the acts and omissions of its Users as it they were the acts and omissions of the Customer.
+5.3 The Customer shall be responsible for the acts and omissions of its Users as if they were the acts and omissions of the Customer.

-5.4 The Customer shall defend Safecall from, and indemnifies Safecall against all loss, damage and expense suffered or incurred by Safecall in connection with, any claim brought by any of the Users or persons named in a report in connection with the Service, whether the cause of action arises in contract, tort (including negligence), statute, or otherwise, and including in particular any claims of defamation (including slander and libel) or similar.
+5.4 The Customer shall defend Safecall from, and indemnifies Safecall against, all loss, damage and expense suffered or incurred by Safecall in connection with, any claim brought by any of the Users or persons named in a report in connection with the Service, whether the cause of action arises in contract, tort (including negligence), statute, or otherwise, and including in particular any claims of defamation (including slander and libel) or similar.
 This indemnity shall not apply to the extent the claim arises due to inaccuracies which Safecall has negligently introduced into a report, or any other negligence on the part of Safecall, but only to the extent that such negligence was the direct and sole reason for the claim being made.

 6. Charges and Payment